 If you’re a landlord who lives in a different state from your rental property, you can deduct the cost of rental cars, airfare and hotel rooms.
 Meals that you enjoy during your journey are deductible as well.
 It’s a good idea to tread carefully when it comes to deducting expenses for overnight trips, however.
 You could get audited by the IRS for deducting extra costs that you use to have fun while you’re traveling.

 Related Article: 4 Questions to Ask Before Becoming a Landlord

 5. Legal Fees Count as Deductible Expenses Too

 Unfortunately, some matters can only be settled inside of a courtroom.
 Landlords who are forced to evict tenants or take legal action for any other reason have the upper hand, at least from a financial standpoint.
 Unlike their tenants, they can deduct court fees and attorney fees.

 Property owners enjoy a variety of perks at tax time.
 As long as they keep up with their receipts and have documentation to support their deductions, they have the opportunity to substantially reduce their tax bill.
 If you’re thinking about becoming a landlord, the deductions we’ve mentioned might be enough to convince you to take the plunge.

 Tips for Filing Taxes

 - A financial advisor can optimize your tax strategy for your real estate goals and needs.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When it comes to property and other assets, it’s important to do your research about the depreciation guidelines the IRS sets.
 This will give you a better idea of both your deduction term and rate, as well as your potential tax deductions.